numbworks/numbworks/README.md

 #### Shared Libraries (C#)

-Pieces of logic shared among my libraries:
+Pieces of logic shared among my libraries.
+These might not be feature-rich enough to be useful for the general audience.

 | Repository | Effort | Quick Links | License | Tests | NuGet | Last Update |
 |---|---|---|---|---|---|---|